-Vikram Pandit stepped down today as chief executive officer of Citigroup Inc. (C), saying his team had completed a turnaround at the bank.
+Vikram Pandit stepped down today as chief executive officer of Citigroup Inc. (C:US), saying his team had completed a turnaround at the bank.

 Below is a timeline of Pandit’s ascent to CEO, stewardship of the bank through the credit crisis and its struggles with the economy and regulators:

 April 13, 2007: Citigroup agrees to buy Old Lane Partners LP, the hedge fund Pandit co-founded, for $800 million.
 Pandit becomes head of Citi Alternative Investments when the deal is completed.